Cellular and Molecular Medicine

 How is this course taught and assessed?

-Each first and second year unit involves lectures, small-group tutorials and laboratory practicals as well as independent study.
+Each first- and second-year unit involves lectures, small-group tutorials or workshops, and laboratory practicals as well as independent study.
 There are chances for group work and opportunities to present a topic in detail.

 Assessment occurs throughout the year and includes essays, data handling exercises, oral presentations in tutorials, laboratory practical write-ups, eBiolabs pre-lab and post-lab work and unit assessments.

-You will also take written exams during the January and May to June exam periods.
+You will also take written exams during the January and May/June exam periods.

 The final year includes research project work which you will write up as a dissertation.
 You will also take advanced lecture units which are assessed in final exams.